China calls COVID ‘lab leak’ theory a lie after WHO report

 Identifying a disease’s source in animals typically takes years.
 It took more than a decade for scientists to pinpoint the species of bats that were the natural reservoir for SARS, a relative of COVID-19.

-WHO’s expert group also noted that since lab accidents in the past have triggered some outbreaks, the highly politicized theory could not be discounted.
+The expert group also noted that since lab accidents in the past have triggered some outbreaks, the theory could not be discounted.
+They said China has not presented any studies to WHO that assessed the possibility of the coronavirus resulting from a laboratory leak.

+The new report is indicative of a more confrontational relationship between China’s authoritarian Communist leadership and the WHO, which had initially been accused of being overly deferential to Beijing, particularly by the former U.S. Trump administration.

+The coronavirus has killed more than 6.3 million people worldwide, forced dozens of countries into lockdown and upended the world economy.
+It was first detected in the central Chinese city of Wuhan in late 2019 and was initially linked to a traditional market where wild animals were sold for food.